Homfreyganj massacre: Background

-Japanese Invasion
+Japanese invasion

-By early 1942, the islands had a population of about 40,000, some of which (3,000-5,000) were indigenous people, and the rest being several hundred Europeans, and Indians.
+By early 1942, the islands had a population of about 40,000, of which 3,000–5,000 were indigenous people, and the rest being several hundred Europeans, and Indians.
 Previously, the Japanese had overwhelming success in Malaya and Singapore.
 This led to a reappraisal of the defense of the Andaman Islands and the people.
 It was decided that the islands were indefensible.
 On 10 March 1942, Indian Hindu priests, British women, and British children were evacuated.
-Led by Captain Kawasaki Harumi, the Japanese dispatched a vigorous invasion force coming from Penang.
+Led by Captain Kawasaki Harumi, the Japanese quickly dispatched an invasion force coming from Penang.
 They arrived at Port Blair on 23 March 1942.
-The invaders landed at both Ross Island and Port Blair, and detachments were also sent to other populated areas of the islands, like Port Cornwallis.
-Even though there was zero armed resistance to the invaders, the Japanese were savage.
+The invaders landed at Ross Island and Port Blair; detachments were also sent to other populated areas of the islands, like Port Cornwallis.
+Even though there was no resistance to the invaders, the Japanese were ruthless.
 They arrested eight senior officials in Port Blair and forced them to dig pits up until only their heads would show.
 Once they were done, they were stabbed and shot.
 In another atrocity, an Englishman was publicly beheaded because he communicated with one of his clerks upon being arrested.
 Other British officials and officers were detained and shipped to Singapore, where they spent the rest of the war in Changi or Sime Road jails.
-The Japanese also used many local women as ‘comfort girls’.
+The Japanese also used many local women as comfort girls.
 Until August 1945, as many as 30,000 out of 40,000 of the population were killed.

-Japanese Occupation
+Japanese occupation

 The Japanese set up a seaplane base at Port Blair, and land forces grouped around Port Blair and Ross Island.
-They often went on patrols looking for enemies in small motorboats, but their noisy vehicles often made their presence clear.
-There were also many aircraft searches, but no enemy activity was ever spotted.
-They wanted to make political capital from their occupation by appearing to transfer the administration of the Andaman Islands to the Indian Independence Movement (Azad Hind).
-However, the Japanese retained all their power.
-The Indian leader Subhas Chandra Bhose visited Port Blair in 1943, and the islands were given governors appointed by him, as well as new names.
-In reality, no authority was handed over to Azad Hind by the Japanese Navy.
+They often went on patrols looking for enemies in small motorboats but their noisy vehicles often made their presence clear.
+There were also many aircraft searches but no British activity was ever spotted.
+The Japanese wanted to make political capital from their occupation by appearing to transfer the administration of the Andaman Islands to the Indian Independence Movement (Azad Hind) but the Japanese retained all their power.
+The Indian leader Subhas Chandra Bose visited Port Blair in 1943 and the islands were given governors appointed by him, as well as new names but no authority was handed over to Azad Hind by the Japanese Navy.
 During his trip, the Japanese were still arresting and torturing members of Azad Hind.
-After Bhose had left, on 30 January 1944, 44 Indians, the majority of them being part of the Indian Independence League, were accused of spying and shot in what was known as the Homfreyganj Massacre.
-In reality, no authority was handed over to Azad Hind by the Japanese Navy.
+After Bose had left, on 30 January 1944, 44 Indians, the majority of them being part of the Indian Independence League, were accused of spying and shot in what was known as the Homfreyganj Massacre.The Japanese took the care of it in such a way that he never came to know about this massacre.